ordinarycopper/gamefi-inventory-api/README.md

 # gamefi-inventory-api
-Simulated blockchain-based game inventory API using Node.js and Express.
-Built by @ordinarycopper.

-# gamefi-inventory-api

 A lightweight Web3-inspired game inventory API built with Node.js and Express.
 Simulates wallet-based item ownership for blockchain-integrated games.